-The tour between Mount Ulriken and Mount Fløyen is one of the the most popular tours in Bergen.
-Beautiful views of Bergen and the region.
+The hike between Mount Ulriken and Mount Fløyen is one of the most popular hikes in Bergen with beautiful views of Bergen and the region.

 You can start and end your trip by taking Ulriken Cable Car or Fløibanen funicular.
 Between these two beautiful mountains you can see the fjords and islands around Bergen.
 On a clear day you can enjoy the view to Folgefonna glacier.

-The hike across Vidden is well marked and is very popular amongst locals.
-The last 1-1,5 hours is on gravel road coming up to Mount Rundemann.
+The Vidden hike starts from the top of Mount Ulriken and is well marked.
+It is a popular hike for locals as well as visitors.
+The last 1-1,5 hours of the hike is on gravel road coming up to Mount Rundeman.
 From there you will start seeing the view of the city.

-Season: The hike takes about 5 hours and can be done the whole year, but we recommend between May and October, unless you are skiing across!
+We recommenddoing this hike between May and October, unless you are skiing.
 Make sure you check the weather conditions before starting the hike.
 Remember that from October the days are starting to get shorter with less daylight as we are heading towards winter.

 Camping and swimming: